tarwn/lessthandot-hugo/blogs/content/posts/2011-12-15-why-i-started-and-continue.md

 type: post
 date: 2011-12-15T14:31:00+00:00
 ID: 1443
 excerpt: "One of my good friends, Jason Strate has come up with a new meme topic that we can blog on each month.
 The topic revolves around Social Networking each month.
-This month's topic is on blogging.
-The questions Jason asked us are, “Why&hellip;"
+This month's topic is on blogging."
 url: /index.php/itprofessionals/professionaldevelopment/why-i-started-and-continue/
 views:
   - 3387